pactus-project/pactus.org/docs/learn/transaction/format.md

 ## Transaction Format

-Transactions in Zarb are as seen below:
+Transactions in Pactus are as seen below:

 ```go
 type Transaction struct {